DanielHauge/HackerNews-Grp8/docs/README.md

 In this part you should show off by telling us all you know about software development processes
 and describe which concepts you used to structure your development.
 ```
+Our choice for structuring our development process was greatly affected by our team size, as a 3 member team we had to pull more than the average 4-5 man team we were suppose to be in, but we took the challenge to better ourself as we had to be more invovled with all parts of the system.
+We choose to run a mutated version of Scrum as the short development time and iterative development process was needed for a project with this short development cycle.
+we could have gone with the waterfall model, but since our lectures would give new information on a weekly basis that we had to implement into the project this model wouldn't allow for such implementation and was discarded, likewise the Unified process also discarded but not for the same reason, the unified process does allow for iterative development, but at the time we started the project we weren't comepletly familliar with that development process, and we wouldn't get the lecture until 3 days after we passed on the project for remote testing by another group, this made us choose scrum as it allowed us to keep ourself up to date on a day to day basis, and realocate resources depending on the ever changing enviorment, consisting of different courses and lecture material.

 #### Software architecture
 ```